 To obtain a visa upon arrival by air in Nepal you must fill in an application form at one of the automatic registration machines, which will also take your digital photo.
 You can save some time by filling in the form beforehand online at the Nepal Immigration office and uploading a digital photo, but you must do this less than 15 days before your arrival date.

-Visa acquisition the procedure will differ according to the types of Nepal visas.
+Visa acquisition procedure will differ according to the types of Nepal visas.
 There are 9 types of entry documents to the country.
 To get all the necessary information about applying for a certain type of visa, contact the Nepal Embassy in your country.

 Visa extensions are available from immigration offices in Kathmandu and Pokhara only and cost a minimum of US$30 (payable in rupees only) for a 15-day extension, plus US$2 per day after that.
 To extend for 30 days is US$50 and to extend a multiple-entry visa add on US$20.
 If you’ll be in Nepal for more than 60 days, you are better off getting a 90-day visa on arrival, rather than a 60-day visa plus an extension.